Artsplendr/Agentic-RAG-with-LlamaIndex-OpenAI/README.md

 # References
 This project is based on the excellent and inspiring course **"Building Agentic RAG with Llamaindex"** by **Deeplearning.AI** and is available at the following [link](https://learn.deeplearning.ai/courses/building-agentic-rag-with-llamaindex/).
-Thank you to the team, developed this course!
+Thanks a lot to the team, developed this course!